 A grievance is a written complaint concerning a decision or action made by university faculty or staff that directly and adversely affects the student as an individual in their academic capacity.
 Grievances must be based on objectively demonstrable evidence regarding an instructor's academic practices.
-For example, the basis for a grade grievance may exist if the student's evaluation was different from other students in the course and can be documented or if a grade is assigned in a manner other than the prescribed method in the course syllabus or assignment.
+For example, the basis for a grade grievance may exist if the student's evaluation differed from other students in the course and can be documented or if a grade is assigned in a manner other than the prescribed method in the course syllabus or assignment instructions.

-A grievance is not a means to challenge dissatisfaction with a university policy on the grounds that the policy is perceived to be unfair or inadvisable, nor should a grievance challenge the academic policies of a school, department, or program, if those policies are not in contravention of general University policy.
-Additionally, a grievance is not a means to challenge any disciplinary action taken by the program or the SHS.
-Issues relating to academic dishonesty and other violations of the University's Honor Code or Student Code of Conduct are separate from the Student Academic Grievance Process.
-A grade grievance will not be considered until the resolution of student misconduct allegations has occurred.
+A grievance is not a means to challenge dissatisfaction with a University policy on the grounds that the policy is unfair or inadvisable, nor should a grievance challenge the academic policy of a school, department, or program policy if those policies are not in contravention of general University policy.
+Additionally, a grievance is not a means to challenge any disciplinary action a department/program or SHS takes.
+Issues relating to academic dishonesty and other violations of the University's Honor Code or Student Code of Conduct are separate from this Grievance Process.
+A grade grievance will not be considered until student misconduct allegations have been resolved.